henryhale/xterminal/docs/guide/batchmode.md

 - Trigger events manually with arguments using [term.emit()](./events.md#arguments)

-By default, the `data` event is triggered by the user input followed by `enter` key.
+By default, the `data` event is triggered by the user input followed by `Enter` key.
 You can manually trigger the `data` event to mimic user interaction.

 ## Example